Hello!

 The bands are adjudicated in performance by three judges, competing in 5 musical categories of Tone, Intonation, Rhythm, Technique, and Interpretation, for a total of 15 grades.
 Grades of A through E are assigned to each of the five categories, and using a 4 point-calculation method, overall ratings are assigned by each judge from First Division (Superior) to Fifth Division.

-On Saturday, March 11, the 50-member Varsity Band (all 9th graders) competed in Class D and received 2 First Division ratings and 1 Second Division rating, earning a First Division rating in Performance.
-They received a First Division in Sight Reading, for an overall “Superior” First Division rating.
+On Thursday, March 12, the 35-member Symphony Band competed in Class A and received straight First Division ratings in Performance, and a First Division rating in Sight Reading, earning an overall “Superior” First Division rating.

-Also on Saturday, March 11, the 109-member Concert Band competed in Class C and received 2 First Division ratings and 1 Second Division rating, earning a First Division rating in Performance.
-They received a First Division rating in Sight Reading, for an overall “Superior” First Division rating.
+On Friday, March 13, the 55-member Varsity Band (all 9th graders) competed in Class D and received straight First Division ratings in Performance, and a First Division in Sight Reading, for an overall “Superior” First Division rating.

 Thanks to all of the FHS staff for your continued support of our students.